-Khao Lak is a paradisiac and soulful place for holidays and escaping winter for those who love the untouched tropical nature, beaches, and relaxation.
+Khao Lak Thailand is a paradisiac and soulful place for holidays and escaping winter for those who love the untouched tropical nature, beaches, and relaxation.
+There are tons of cool and fun things to do in Khao Lak.
 I believe that Khao Lak is a rather alternative and undiscovered destination in Thailand because even during the high season, it's not crowded with tourists.
 Perhaps this will change in a few years, but for now, you have time to enjoy the authentic Khao Lak.

 I discovered Khao Lak about six years ago when I went on a jungle trip to Khao Sok National Park.

 On the way to Khao Sok, we drove through amazing, long, and EMPTY beaches.

 How can such beaches be empty in super touristy Thailand?

 I looked at the map to find out the name of the place.

 It turned out to be Khao Lak.